act-rules/act-rules.github.io/_rules/role-attribute-valid-value-674b10.md

 ## Applicability

+Any [`role` attribute][role attribute] for which all the following are true:

-Any `role` attribute that is neither empty ("") nor only [ASCII whitespace][], and that is specified on an HTML or SVG element that is [included in the accessibility tree][].
+- the attribute has a value that is neither empty ("") nor only [ASCII whitespace][]; and
+- the attribute is specified on an HTML or SVG element that is [included in the accessibility tree][].

 ## Expectation

-Each test target has at least one token which is a valid value corresponding to a non-abstract role from [WAI-ARIA Specifications](#wai-aria-specifications).
+Each test target has at least one token which is a valid value corresponding to a non-abstract role from [WAI-ARIA Specifications][].

 ## Assumptions